-What would BitTorrent look like if it was lightening fast, always available, completely private, and secure?
+What would BitTorrent look like if it was lightning fast, always available, completely private, and secure?
 It’d look a lot like Usenet.
 Read on to learn how to ditch Torrenting and enjoy super speeds and selection on Usenet.

 What Is Usenet and Why Should I Care?

 Usenet is, by modern standards, an ancient internet system.
 Harking back to the early 1980s, Usenet was created to serve as a global distributed discussion system.
 Sub groups existed for everything from hardware hacking discussion to movie critiques to alternative lifestyles.
-The heyday of Usenet as a global discussion forum has long since passed (although some groups are still in use).
-Usenet, however, lives on thanks to the binary groups and the introduction of the NZB file.
+The heyday of Usenet as a global discussion forum has long since passed (although some groups are still active).
+Usenet, however, lives on thanks to binary groups and the introduction of the NZB file.

-Although the origin of the NZB format is murky (some accounts claim it was created by Newzbin, others that it was first created by Dutch computer enthusiasts and lifted by Newzbin, etc.) the practical application of NZB files is perfectly clear.
+Although the origin of the NZB format is murky (some accounts claim it was created by Newzbin, others that it was first created by Dutch computer enthusiasts and lifted by Newzbin), the practical application of NZB files is perfectly clear.
 NZB files are XML indexes that make sharing and accessing files on Usenet extremely easy.
 Back in the olden days of binary sharing on Usenet you had to, by hand, find all the pieces of a shared file and reassemble them yourself using a variety of programs.
-In the early 90s, for example, doing something as simple as downloading a wallpaper pack was a multi-step and failure prone procedure.
+In the early 90s, for example, doing something as simple as downloading a wallpaper pack was a multi-step and failure-prone procedure.

 All you need to get started with Usenet is a Usenet service provider, an NZB index, and a Usenet client.
 Let’s take a look these three things and get you up and running with Usenet.